Dr. Mutulu Shakur’s Case Facts

 3) The political context of the charges and trial was admitted by everyone.
 The prosecutor told the jury it was “political views which motivated” the charged acts.
 The Court of Appeals, which affirmed Dr. Shakur’s conviction, described him as participating in a group “organized in the mid-1970s to further its conception of the Black struggle in America.”
 Yet, the political context was ruled irrelevant in determining what the prosecution against Dr. Shakur was really aimed at or what Dr. Shakur was really about while being accused of criminal acts.

-Memo from Warden Brennan supporting Dr. Shakur being at Marion.
+A description of the 1996 suit against the Bureau of Prisons (BOP) including a Memo from Warden Brennan supporting Dr. Shakur being at Marion.

 Definition of Political Prisoner and Prisoner of War.
 Excerpt from Jericho Movement Mission Statement.